Documentation

 • 12V motor

-• A stall current of less than 10A (this is the current limit for the motor boards)
+• A stall current of less than 10A (this is the maximum current a motor will draw when it can’t turn)

-When designing your robot you should bear in mind that while each motor board can deliver 10A on each output, all the power needs to go through the power board, which is limited to 30A overall.
+When designing your robot you should bear in mind that while each Motor Board can deliver 10A on each output, all the power needs to go through the Power Board, which is limited to a combined total of 30A.
 This means that across all the outputs for all the motors (as well as the rest of your kit), you can only draw up to 30A at any time.

 Connecting a Motor

-To plug the motor into the kit, you’ll need to solder an appropriate gauge of wire to the terminals on the motor, and connect the other ends to the CamCon connector.
-Like so:
+To plug the motor into the kit, you’ll need to solder two wires to the terminals on the motor, and connect the other ends to the CamCon connector.

 Motor connected to CamCon